Last revised: May 4, 2023

 7:55 AM (Ar) | 442.7 | 7:40 PM (Dp) |

-Considering how ridership was rapidly declining by this time, particularly in the Northeast and New England where short distances between majors points of interest where within a few hours' drive, it's somewhat amazing that sleeper/Pullman service survived as long as it did.
+Considering how ridership was rapidly declining by this time, particularly in the Northeast and New England, it's somewhat amazing that sleeper/Pullman service survived as long as it did.
+As Mr. Holland notes the railroads were quite aware of the declining patronage and growing financial losses.

-For instance, by the 1960s the B&M, CN, and New Haven began bickering over which types of sleepers should be assigned to the train's consist when, in reality, the main issue centered around participation in the Pullman deficit.
+By the 1960s the B&M, CN, and New Haven began bickering over which types of sleepers should be assigned to the train's consist when, in reality, the main issue centered around participation in the Pullman deficit.

-As Mr. Holland points out by 1960 only the Montrealer/Washingtonian and Ambassador were still in serving the long distance, international market through northern New England and the only two running over the B&M that carried conventional, non-RDC (Rail Diesel Car) equipment.
+Because of New England's susceptibility to the automobile, rail service here faded particularly quickly.
+As Mr. Holland points out by 1960 only the Montrealer/Washingtonian and Ambassador were still in serving in their long distance roles.
+In addition, they were the only trains on the B&M still carrying conventional, non-RDC (Rail Diesel Car) equipment.

 Perhaps, then, it was fitting that both disappeared together making their final runs during September 3rd and 4th of 1966 despite court battles to keep all three in service; the last northbound Montrealer operated on the 3rd while the final southbound Washingtonian, carrying a five-car consist, entered history a day later on the 4th.